Krill Oil vs. Fish Oil: Battle of the Omega-3 Fats

 Omega-3 fatty acids like fish oil and krill oil are getting a lot of attention in the media as superfoods and healthy fats, and deservedly so.

-EPA and DHA are “essential” fatty acids, meaning that we can’t make them in our body and need to get them from our food, and they are necessary for proper functioning, particularly in your brain.
+EPA and DHA are necessary for proper functioning, particularly in your brain.
 DHA plays a very important role in your nervous system functioning, provides anti-inflammatory benefits, and is also associated with improved mood, insulin sensitivity, muscle growth, and better sleep.

 And your body can actually turn EPA into DHA if your desaturase enzymes are working…